ByZNexus/Fortnite-Versions/README.md

 ## Update #90 : [14.30](https://gofile.io/d/nLTk7d) has been added!
 This build does not contain Retrac files, it's clean!

+Minor Update : Added almost all Chinese Downloads/Installers, I recommand getting the basic builds, but if you want to mess around with chinese versions, then they are for you to use. **I did not test these versions before or their installers, if they are infected with malware, please contact me IMMEDIATELY on discord.
+My username is @wallonia**

 # Make sure to also subscribe to [ByZNexus](https://www.youtube.com/@ByZNexu5), as he's the one doing this repository all by himself!

 ```